-We have audited the accompanying consolidated balance sheet of HST Global, Inc. and Subsidiary (Formerly NT Holding Corp.)
-(A Development Stage Company) as of December 31, 2009 and the consolidated statements of operations, stockholders' equity(deficiency) and cash flows for the year ended December 31, 2009, and for the period from inception on August 6, 2007 to December 31, 2009.
-These consolidated financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these consolidated financial statements based on our audit.
+We have audited the accompanying consolidated balance sheets of HST Global, Inc. and subsidiary as of December 31, 2010 and 2009, and the related consolidated statements of operations, stockholders' equity (deficiency), and cash flows for each of the years in the two-year period ended December 31, 2010, and for the period from the date of inception on August 7, 2007 to December 31, 2010.
+HST Global Inc.'s management is responsible for these financial statements.
+Our responsibility is to express an opinion on these consolidated financial statements based on our audits.

-We conducted our audit in accordance with auditing standards of the Public Company Accounting Oversight Board ("PCAOB").
-Those standards require that we plan and perform an audit to obtain reasonable assurance whether the financial statements are free of material misstatement.
-The Company is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
+We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+The company is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
 Our audit included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the company's internal control over financial reporting.
 Accordingly, we express no such opinion.
-An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
-An audit also includes assessing the accounting principles used, significant estimates made by management and evaluating the overall financial statement presentation.
+An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, these consolidated financial statements referred to above present fairly, in all material aspects, the consolidated financial position of the Company as of December 31, 2009, and the consolidated results of its operations and cash flows for the year ended December 31, 2009 and for the period from the date of inception on August 6, 2007 to December 31, 2009, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of HST Global, Inc. and subsidiary as of December 31, 2010 and 2009, and the results of its operations and its cash flows for each of the years in the two-year period ended December 31, 2010 and for the period from the date of inception on August 7, 2007 to December 31, 2010 in conformity with accounting principles generally accepted in the United States of America.

 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
 The Company does not have the necessary working capital to service its debt and for its planned activity, which raises substantial doubt about its ability to continue as a going concern.
-Management's plans in regard to these matters are described in Note 6 to the financial statements.
+Management's plans in regard to these matters are described in Note 10 to the financial statements.
 These financial statements do not include any adjustments that might result from the outcome of this uncertainty.

-/s/Madsen & Associates CPA's, Inc. Madsen & Associates CPA's, Inc. April 14, 2010 Salt Lake City, Utah
+/s/ Madsen & Associates CPA's, Inc. Madsen & Associates CPA's, Inc. Salt Lake City, Utah May 12, 2011